rkwong43/Toh/README.md

 Last Edited: 1/29/2020

 Personal project using self-taught Python and the Pygame library.
-Features multi-threading support and is currently under development.
+Is currently under development.
   * Features decoupled views, models, controllers, and artificial intelligence for enemies.
-  * Uses multi-threading to render the game and run the game concurrently.
   * Has a collision detection algorithm for detecting when projectiles and ships intersect.
   * Supports different frame rates (default=60) while keeping the same gameplay.
   * Controller and main allow for restarting the game upon end.